ocaml/opam/doc/pages/Manual.md

 The current switch can be selected in the following ways:
-- globally, using `opam switch <switch>`. <span class="opam">opam</span> will use that switch for all further commands, except when overriden in one of the following ways.
+- globally, using `opam switch <switch>`. <span class="opam">opam</span> will use that switch for all further commands, except when overridden in one of the following ways.
 - for local switches, which are external to the opam root, when in the directory where the switch resides or a descendant.
 - by setting the `OPAMSWITCH=<switch>` environment variable, to set it within a